 Research Degrees Student Handbook

 The Open University’s mission is to be open to people, places, methods and ideas.
 This is reflected in our research which has the same openness and global reach.
-Welcome to our research community where you will join just over 1,000 postgraduate research students, working in our Affiliated Research Centres (ARCs) around the world, at our our state-of-the art research facilities on campus in Milton Keynes, and online.
-241 students were awarded research degrees by The Open University in the academic year 2012-13.
+Welcome to our research community where you will join approximately 1,000 postgraduate research students, working in our Affiliated Research Centres (ARCs) around the world, at our state-of-the art research facilities on campus in Milton Keynes, and online.
+182 students were awarded research degrees by The Open University in the academic year 2013-14.

-The Open University’s innovative research and development ranks in the top third of UK universities.
-It influences policy and practice from local to global levels and enriches lives across the world.
+The Open University’s innovative research and development ranks in the top half of all UK universities.
+Our research influences national and international policy and practice, and enriches the lives of ordinary people around the world every day.

-Our aim is to ensure OU research continues to be recognised for excellence and impact, delivering substantial benefits to the University’s mission and priorities.
+We aim to ensure that Open University research continues to be recognised for excellence and impact, delivering substantial benefits to the University’s mission and priorities.

 This handbook is your guide to the University’s academic and administrative arrangements for research degree study.
 It tells you about the services available to you, the regulations that apply to your registration, and gives advice about what to do at key points.

 Please read this handbook before you start your studies – you’ll also need to refer to it throughout your registration.
-When you accept your offer of registration you will be bound by the terms and conditions described here, and those on the Virtual Research Environment.
+When you accept your offer of registration you will be bound by the terms and conditions described here, and those on our essential documents website.

 The Open University Student Charter website sets out the responsibilities The Open University and its students have towards each other, to allow students to achieve their full potential.